 Some common business processes are listed below.
 You can add or substitute other categories of your own.
 It can also be useful to look at other businesses' values, especially organisations that you admire or aspire to.
 But don't forget that you are creating your own values and spelling out what your business stands for.

 - Business associates

 - Customer service

 - Decision making

 - Market identity

 - Social community

-For each category, you could answer the following questions to help clarify your thinking:
+For each category, you could answer these questions to help clarify your thinking.